Nikhith-Vanama/Enhanced-Software-Defect-Prediction-using-Ensemble-Learning-by-Adaptive-Variable-Sparrow-Search/README.md

 > SEB achieves faster convergence with improved solution quality.

 # Adaptive Variable Sparrow Eagle Algorithm (AVSEB)
-AVSEB enhances SEB by introducing adaptive variable controls.It dynamically adjusts exploration and exploitation during optimization.The algorithm prevents stagnation in local optima.AVSEB provides strong convergence with robust search ability.
+AVSEB enhances SEB by introducing adaptive variable controls.It dynamically adjusts exploration and exploitation during optimization.The algorithm prevents stagnation in local optima.AVSEB provides strong convergence with robust search ability.It is highly effective in defect prediction and classification tasks.